AbhiXverse/Solidity-journey/Day 13/Solidity Notes.md

 ABI (Application binary interface) Encoding/decoding

 - What is ABI ?
-    -  this is a standard where you can interact between smart contracts and external actors (e.g - other contracts, a)
+    -  this is a standard where you can interact between smart contracts and external actors (e.g - other contracts, applications)

+- Encoding/ Decoding:
+    - Encoding - Converts data (like number, adresses etc) in to